Santa Clara Tract Conservation Easement

 Firewood Alert - Don't Move Firewood!

-A new regulation is now in effect that prohibits the import of firewood into New York unless it has been treated to kill pests.
+A new regulation (link leaves DEC's website) is now in effect that prohibits the import of firewood into New York unless it has been treated to kill pests.
 The new regulation also limits the transportation of untreated firewood to less than 50 miles from its source.

 Bringing your firewood with you?
 Most people don't realize they move bugs along with their firewood.
 You could be spreading diseases or insects that can quickly kill large numbers of trees.
 Our forests are at risk from the transport of firewood infested with tree killers.

 Here's how you can help STOP THE SPREAD of these pests:

 - Leave firewood at home-do not transport it to campgrounds or parks.